cse474-bracu/spring-2023/index.md

 **Where**: UB80401 (Theory) and TBA (Lab).

-**When**: Class is Thursdays and Saturdays at 2:00 - 3:39 PM, and Lab Class is TBA 11 AM-2 PM.
+**When**: Class is Monday and Tuesday at 2:00 - 3:39=0 PM, and Lab Class is Monday 11 AM-2 PM.

 **Links**: